ivanachillee/social-perception/README.md

 ## Discoverings

-Throughout the development of this project, I've came across a great deal of intelligible and very interesting insights that describe social attitudes towards different aspects of life, reaching the ulterior purpose of this venture, which is to **develop a bootstrap framework on how to functionally malleableize and manipulate opinion, by making use of human beliefs and feelings** in a theoretical playground.
+Throughout the development of this project, I've came across a great deal of intelligible and very interesting insights that describe social attitudes towards different aspects of life, reaching the ulterior purpose of this venture, which is to **develop a bootstrap framework on how to understand and manipulate opinion, by making use of human beliefs and feelings** in a *theoretical playground*.
 You can have a look at the [research notebooks.](https://github.com/ivanachillee/social-perception/tree/main/notebooks)

 ## Contributing
 Feel free to fork this repository and use the research of this project to build upon.
 If you have any question, please open an issue to discuss your inquiry.